|International Adana Theater Festival|

 Sakıp Sabancı Lifetime Achievement Award

-The Sakip Sabancı Lifetime Achievement Award, that has been offered since 2005 to pay homage to masters who have played a profound role in the development of the art of drama, will meet its owners at the opening ceremony of the festival.
+The Sakip Sabanci Lifelong Achievement Award, which has been in place since 2005 to recognize and pay homage to the masters of the art of drama, went to Cihan Ünal this year. Ünal’s award was presented by Sabanci Foundation General Manager, Zerrin Koyunsağan.
 The masters who have been given the Sabancı Lifetime Achievement Award are Cüneyt Gökçer (2005), Macide Tanır (2006), Bozkurt Kuruç (2007), Yıldız Kenter (2008), Genco Erkal (2009), Müşfik Kenter (2010), Gülriz Sururi (2011), Haldun Dormen (2012), Rutkay Aziz (2013), Prof. Zeliha Berksoy (2014).

 More than 80 thousand audiences participating in the festival each year